PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 **Configure shop URL link**

-When a shop is selected, a link "configure shop URL" is displayed and opens the store's URL page edition
+When a shop without a configured URL is selected, a link "configure shop URL" is displayed and opens the store's URL page edition

 **User acceptance test**